-Before the qualifying examination, the student will provide to the degree committee a written thesis proposal that describes his or her research topic, summarizes progress to date, and outlines what he or she proposes to do, why it is relevant, and what will be learned.
-The thesis committee will receive this document no later than two weeks before the scheduled qualifying examination, which will include two parts: presentation of the proposal related to thesis research, and a structured oral examination.
+After a student has completed all coursework and passed the ME Preliminary Examination, they are ready to prepare for the research proposal and qualifying examination.
+Before the qualifying examination, the student will provide to the degree committee a written dissertation proposal that describes his or her research topic, summarizes progress to date, and outlines what he or she proposes to do, why it is relevant, and what will be learned.
+The dissertation committee will receive this document no later than 2 weeks before the scheduled qualifying examination, which will include two parts: presentation of the proposal related to thesis research, and a structured oral examination.
 The student must be registered the semester of the exam.

 Advancement to PhD Candidacy

 After successful completion of the research proposal and qualifying examination, the student is given an application for advancement to candidacy.
 When it is filled out and signed by the graduate research advisor, the student pays a candidacy fee and submits the form to Graduate Studies.
 Upon advancement to candidacy for the degree, the faculty committee is then charged to guide the student in research and in the preparation of the dissertation.